 Do I have to be a good sports performer?

 No, very little of the course is practically assessed.

-future careers

 Do I need GCSE PE to take this course?

-Frequently asked questions and

 Yes, it is advised (or level 2 BTEC sport).
 Otherwise, you will not have the basic knowledge and understanding needed to cope with the demands of the BTEC.

 How are the units assessed?

 Units 1 and 2 will be assessed with an external exam.
 Units 3-7 will be assignment based.

 Which units do St John's Cover?

 We will cover unit 1,2,3 in increased detail as these units are compulsory.
 Depending on the interests/strengths of the class we can be flexible about the final unit as we can choose one from Unit 4,5,6 or 7.
-Student Comment: